 For PWM dimming, an external FET, controlled by PWMOUT, is required to gate the drive signal to the switching FET.
-See "Typical Application - DC Input Dimmable Buck LED Driver" on page 4 for an example.
+See "Typical Application - Dimmable DC Input Boost Converter" on page 5 for an example.
 When PWMOUT is high, the main switching FET operates normally.
 When PWMOUT is low, the main switching FET gate signal is blocked and the converter is effectively off.
+This method is typically used when the LED string is not ground referenced.